1. The First Anglo-Burmese War began in __________.

 Explanation: The Duar War ended Bhutan’s raiding tradition in the plains.

-72. The Anglo-Bhutanese War occurred just after:
+72. The Anglo-Bhutanese War occurred just after__________.

 A) Revolt of 1857